Linkachus17/myPackages/README.md

 # MyPackages
 This repo meant to store all of my own required packages during Arch installation.
-DOES NOT INCLUDE KERNEL MODULE PACKAGES
+DOES NOT INCLUDE KERNEL MODULE PACKAGES<br>
+[barebone](https://github.com/Linkachus17/myPackages/blob/main/barebone) is list of packages that is required to run KDE Plasma

 # Pre-requisite
 ## Install Yay